49th Assault Battalion (Ukraine): 2022 Russian invasion of Ukraine

 Following the beginning of the 2022 Russian invasion of Ukraine, Kutsyn re-founded the battalion with other former members.
 The new battalion fought in Kyiv Oblast, at the battles of Irpin, Bucha, Kyiv, and Brovary.

 On 4 April 2022, two Czech volunteers of the Battalion were arrested by Police officers after they had looted houses in Kyiv Oblast.
 According to the battalion's lawyer, Olena Rozvadovska, what the two Czechs had looted included women's and children's jewelry, and up to half a kilogram of silver and gold.
 On 6 August 2024, Filip Siman, one of the two Czech volunteers, was sentenced by a Czech court to 7 years in prison for looting.

 Following the successful repulsion of the Russian offensive on Kyiv by Ukrainian forces, the battalion again became an official part of the Ukrainian Armed Forces on 19 May 2022.
 It was then sent to the eastern theatre of the war, where it fought on the Izium front.
 There, Kutsyn was killed by Russian forces on 19 June 2022.
-The battalion is now commanded by a 58-year old, formerly retired career soldier, who uses the code name Swat.
+The battalion is currently commanded by a 58-year old, formerly retired career soldier, who uses the code name Swat.

 During the Ukrainian Kharkiv counteroffensive, the battalion was on the forefront of the fighting at Izium and Lyman, both strategically important cities, to provide flanking support.
 On 10 September 2022, the battalion advanced from its positions in the village of Virnopillia towards Izium.
 In the village of Topolske, just south of Izium, units of the battalion captured members of Russia's 423rd Motor Rifle Regiment.

 On October 3, 2022, they seized an additional settlement to the east, secured a series of dams, and more settlements in northern Donetsk province.

 As of 4 January 2023, the battalion was deployed on the Luhansk Oblast front, near the city of Kreminna.

 In April 2024, Captain Yevhen Skoryna of Karpatska Sich received the "Gold Star" and "Combat Merit Cross" from President Zelensky for participating in the defense of Kyiv, Kharkiv, Donetsk, and Luhansk regions.